EnragedAntelope/youtube-screenshot-extractor/README.md

-# YouTube Screenshot Extractor - Dataset prep helper for loras/checkpoints/etc.!
+# YouTube Screenshot Extractor:
+## Dataset prep helper for loras/checkpoints/etc.!

 This script downloads a YouTube video and extracts highest-available-quality frames at specified intervals, removing black bars from the screenshots.